joga4er/PFAS-SCIEX-Data-Processing-Analysis/README.md

-### Data Analysis Pipeline for targeted LCMS Analysis
+# 1 Data Analysis Pipeline for targeted LCMS Analysis (data_analysis.ipynb)
-Jupyter notebook, which takes raw liquit chromatography mass spectroscopy (LCMS) data (exported table from SCIEX Analyst Software), computes recovery rates, method detection limits, and ratios of default channel to MS TOF channel.
+Jupyter notebook (python based), which takes raw liquit chromatography mass spectroscopy (LCMS) data (exported table from SCIEX Analyst Software), computes recovery rates, method detection limits, and ratios of default channel to MS TOF channel.
 Generates plots and writes results to excel and creates long format table (.csv) for data publications.
 The analysis is targeted at the precedure of the Lohmann lab located at University of Rhode Island at the graduate school of oceanography.